imixs/imixs-docker/exim4/README.md

 * EXIM_SMARTHOST - your target mail server
 * EXIM_PASSWORD - authenticating to a remote host as a client.
-* EXIM\_ALLOWED\_SENDERS - defines the docker containers to be allowed to send mails (default=172.17.0.0/24:127.0.0.1)
+* EXIM\_ALLOWED\_SENDERS - allowed sender IP/Network addresses (default=172.17.0.0/24:127.0.0.1)

-Take care about the environment setting for EXIM\_ALLOWED\_SENDERS.
-This can be set to network/ip addresses inside your docker virtual network.

 ## 1. Install Docker
 Follow the [Docker installation instructions](https://docs.docker.com/engine/installation/) for your host system.

 ## 2. Running and stopping a container
 The container can be started in background as an demon.
-You can start an instance run command:
+You can start an instance with the command:

     docker run --name="smarthost" -d \
 	-e EXIM_SMARTHOST="target.mail.server.example:25" \